Chunk overview and setup Beta

 If you are using CircleCI contexts to manage secrets or environment variables, you must include the context in your

-cci-agent-setupjob (as shown in the caching example above).
-Chunk will have access to all variables from that context, you do not need to manually recreate them.
+cci-agent-setupjob, as shown in the caching and contexts example above.
+Chunk will have access to all variables from that context.
+You do not need to manually recreate them.

 Configuring Chunk’s environment when using the chat interface

-Using Chunk’s chat interface to describe a task, you can tell Chunk which project, repository and branch you want to work on.
-You can also set up Chunk’s environment.
-Using the "Environment" selector you can give chunk access to any secrets needed or provide Chunk with the name of your agents .yml file if different from the default cci-agent-setup.yml.
+When using the Chunk chat interface, you can tell Chunk which project, repository, and branch to work on.
+You can also set up Chunk’s environment using the Environment selector.
+Use this to give Chunk access to any secrets needed, or to provide Chunk with the name of your agent .yml file if different from the default cci-agent-setup.yml.

 Testing your environment setup